To use DuckLake, you must first either connect to an existing DuckLake, or create a new DuckLake.

 ATTACH 'ducklake:my_secret' AS my_ducklake;

-In order to persist secrets, the CREATE PERSISTENT SECRET
+To persist secrets, use the CREATE PERSISTENT SECRET